emanuele-f/netwatch/README.md

 # Netwatch

-Netwatch - a tool to monitor the presence of the devices into a network.
+Netwatch - a tool to monitor and manage the presence of the devices into a network.

 ![alt text](https://raw.githubusercontent.com/emanuele-f/netwatch/master/screenshots/devices_page.png)